 The institute will close by 1 p.m., on Wednesday, June 20.

 Classes will run from 8 a.m. to 5 p.m. with one-hour lunches from noon to 1 p.m.

 There will not be classes on Saturday or Sunday.

 Graduate credits will be available through Oklahoma State University.

 Please contact Marshall Baker, Ph.D., assistant professor in agricultural education at OSU, for more information.

 All participants will stay at the Holiday Inn in Ardmore, Oklahoma, and will be required to share a room with another participant.
 Participants may request their own room but will be charged an additional fee.
 Please contact Frank Hardin for details.

-The Samuel Roberts Noble Foundation CASE ASP Institute will be held at the Southern Oklahoma Technology Center Campus in Ardmore, Oklahoma.
+The Noble Research Institute CASE ASP Institute will be held at the Southern Tech campus in Ardmore, Oklahoma.
 All participants, regardless of home proximity are encouraged to stay at the provided lodging.
 This is important to maintain professional learning communities created during the course of the institute through group homework, projects and other collaborative learning processes.
-If you elect to commute please know there will be no discounts available.

 All weekday meals will be provided.
 Participants will be responsible for their own meals over the weekend.